ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     `New-DlpSensitiveInformationTypeRulePackage -FileData $rulepack`

 At this point, you have set up EDM-based classification.
 The next step is to index the sensitive data, and then upload the indexed data.

+>    [!NOTE]
+>    It can take between 10-60 minutes to update the EDMSchema with additions.
+The update must complete before you execute steps that use the additions.

 ## Part 2: Index and upload the sensitive data